 In terms of your daily routine, and for those who need to have a stable daily schedule – it’s a great fit.
 If you need to pick up your kids from daycare or kindergarten, having a job that allows you to have a stable and recurring arrival/departure time is very convenient for parents and those who also engage in other after-office activities.

-As famously spoken by the villain played by Robert DeNiro – if you want to enjoy the stability of leaving the office every day by let’s say – 5 pm, you also need to be ready to show up for work each day on a set time.
-For those of you with a super optimized morning routine – that might not be a problem.
-However, if you hate the morning commute to work and don’t enjoy the delays that come with it the downside is obvious.
-If you show up late at work, you either will have to stay late or come in earlier another day to make up for the lost time.
+if you want to enjoy the stability of leaving the office every day by, let’s say – nine to five, you also need to be ready to show up for work each day at a set time.
+For those of you with a super-optimized morning routine – that might not be a problem.
+However, if you hate the morning commute to work and don’t enjoy the delays that come with it, the downside is obvious.
+If you show up late at work, you either will have to stay late or start earlier another day to make up for the lost time.

 Although flexible working schedules are becoming more and more popular, some businesses will always rely on fixed workdays.
-I’m sure you wouldn’t want to experience a bus driver, mailman or baker ending their shift a bit earlier to your inconvenience.
-Moving some specific industries aside, either when building a company or just finding a new job opportunity – you should consider the pros and cons attached with each option to make sure that the work environment you choose will support your growth rather than have it hindered.
+I’m sure you wouldn’t want to experience a bus driver, mailman, or baker ending their shift a bit earlier to your inconvenience.
+Moving some specific industries aside, either when building a company or just finding a new job opportunity – you should consider the pros and cons attached to each option to make sure that the work environment you choose will support your growth rather than block it.